- Visit the impressive Kochi Castle, and get scenic views of Kochi City from its top tower

 09:15 Cocochi Coffee COCHI COCOCHI Coffee

-Make a pit stop and enjoy a delicious cup of coffee at one of the best coffee shops in town, Cocochi Coffee (“COCOCHIコーヒー”).
+Make a pit stop and enjoy a delicious cup of coffee ￥350 for a good organic black coffee at one of the best coffee shops in town, Cocochi Coffee (“COCOCHIコーヒー”).
 Opt for one of their specials - the with the image of Ryoma Sakamoto, one of most prominent historic figures of Japan, who hailed from Kochi.

 09:40 Tosaden Tram